ui5-community/ui5-cc-md/README.md

 # UI5 custom control `ui5-cc-md`

-This custom control renders regular + github-flavored Markdown content, either provided as a string or from a file.
+This namespace contains a custom control rendering regular + github-flavored Markdown content, either provided as a string or from a file.
 It outputs plain HTML, ready to be included in an XML view.

 ## Install